Hives/makers-notes/week-2/rspec-and-tdd.md

 <http://www.betterspecs.org/#all>

 Lots of best practice principles for RSpec.
+I got a lotta this stuff from there.

-Warning - sometimes references RSpec 2.
+**Warning - sometimes references RSpec 2.**

 ## RSpec \`subject\`